kriti109/ChatAI/README.md

 # .venv\Scripts\activate.bat
 Your prompt should now show (.venv) indicating the environment is active.

-pip install --upgrade pip setuptools wheel pip install elevenlabs pip install python-dotenv pip install openai-whisper pip install httpx pip install pydantic
+ppip install --upgrade pip setuptools wheel

+pip install elevenlabs python-dotenv openai-whisper httpx pydantic sounddevice torch

 3. Setup FFmpeg
 We use FFmpeg for audio/video processing.
 Instead of installing via package managers, we download and set up a local build in the project folder.